 How To Make Broccoli Potato Soup

-3. Sauté Broccoli: Until tender.
+3. Sauté Broccoli: Cook until soft.

 Process shots-- images of the broccoli, cream mixture, and cheese being added into the Broccoli Potato Soup